Early Career Investigator Awards

 Please join us in congratulating the San José State University Research Foundation (SJSURF) 2022 Early Career Investigator Award (ECIA) recipients – Assistant Professor Dahyun Oh in the Charles W. Davidson College of Engineering and Assistant Professor Tammie Visintainer in the Connie L. Lurie College of Education and the College of Science.

 This award recognizes tenure-track SJSU faculty who have excelled in areas of research, scholarship, and creative activity during their probationary period at SJSU.
-The two awardees will be honored at the upcoming 2023 Celebration of Research from 2 p.m. to 5 p.m. on Thursday, April 27, 2023, in the Diaz Compean Student Union.
-Register here to attend.
+The two awardees were honored at the 2023 Celebration of Research held on Thursday, April 27, 2023, at the Diaz Compean Student Union.

 Drs.
 Dahyun Oh (left) and Tammie Visintainer (right)